Best Cheap Eats in Melbourne

 A Latin family ran deli, which is a favourite with the locals.
 If you’re looking for some Latin ingredients to cook your favourite dish, look no further.
 In the small deli, as you squeeze past people in the aisle you will find some of the best Spanish, Portuguese, Central and South American ingredients.

 Although the ingredients and all round Latin vibe are some of the main selling points of this quaint deli.
-The reason Casa Iberica makes the list of the best cheap eats in Melbourne, is down to the sandwiches.
+The reason Casa Iberica makes the list of the best cheap eats in Melbourne is down to the sandwiches.
 Why would I recommend a sandwich, you might say?
-Well, the sandwiches at Case Iberica, aren’t your average bread and one meat filling.
+Well, the sandwiches at Casa Iberica, aren’t your average bread and one meat filling.

 Grab yourself one of the huge loafs of bread, hand it to the person behind the counter, then make your decision with what you want on it.
 There’s a huge, inviting selection of cold meats, cheeses and antipasti.
 The choice available is incredible.
 I think it left the guy behind the counter quite irritable when it took me around half an hour to make up my mind.
 Fresh salami, spicy chorizo, strong and mild cheeses, all topped off with some antipasti, what more could you ask for?